In this article, you can find answers to the questions listed below:

 Your exam score will be provided in the exam certification results email should you submit your exam report and have insufficient points to pass the exam.
 Additionally, you can use the point assignment outlined in the exam control panel to approximate your score.
 Partial points can also be awarded for systems where full root access is not achieved.

-You will be provided with the exam feedback after you received your exam result.
+You will be provided with the exam feedback after you receive your exam result.
 Note that only learners who submit the exam report and have insufficient points to pass the exam are going to receive feedback from us.

 Learners who wish to address any concerns or seek clarification regarding their results can initiate an appeal through our Challenges Department.
 To initiate an appeal, please contact us via email at "challenges AT offsec DOT com"